dashpay/platform/packages/dashmate/README.md

   $ dashmate core reindex [-v] [--config <value>] [-d]

 FLAGS
-  -d, --detach      detach from the process and keep reindexing in the background -v, --verbose     use verbose mode for output --config=<value>  configuration name to use
+  -d, --detach      run the reindex process in the background -v, --verbose     use verbose mode for output --config=<value>  configuration name to use